randallmorey/randallmorey-hugo-website/content/about.md

 ---
-title: "About"
+title: About

 ---

-I'm Randall Morey, senior frontend engineer.
+I'm Randall Morey, a senior frontend engineer.
 This is my website.
 I put stuff on [GitHub](https://github.com/randallmorey).